nsip/hits-dashboard/docs/help/generic_consumer_and_hits.md

 -   take the string ApplicationKey:timestamp and hash it using HMACSHA256 with the Password as the key, then base64 encode this hash.
-ApplicationKey and Password are from the Dashboard from Figure 2; timestamp is taken from the previous step.
+ApplicationKey and Password are from the Information page; timestamp is taken from the previous step.

 -   Base64 encode the string ApplicationKey:Base64EncodedHash, where
-    applicationKey is from the dashboard, and Base64EncodedHash is taken from the previous step.
+    Application Key is from the Information page, and Base64EncodedHash is taken from the previous step.

 -   Prefix the result of the previous step with “SIF\_HMACSHA256 ”.